 Raising the quality of life in our corner of the community

 Community Cycles of California (CCofCA) is a non-profit social enterprise serving low income families, homeless individuals, veterans and other disadvantaged populations.
 Our bicycle shops and service centers create the revenue to support our programs for these communities.
 CCofCA refurbishes donated bicycles, saving them from landfill, and puts them back on the road.
-Our bicycles are safe, reliable, and quality certified; more than 60 quality tests and safety checks are completed on every bicycle we refurbish.
+Our bicycles are safe, reliable, and quality certified; more than 60 inspections and safety checks are completed on each bicycle we refurbish.

 This social enterprise model enables us to support our three major initiatives:

 Our Small Business Operations Program, a vocational training program for chronically unemployed populations;